asogaard/adversarial/README.md

 ```
 which will submit data staging, training/evaluation, and finalisation jobs, in
 that order.
 Used `TAB` to auto-complete and see available command-line arguments.

+<a name="footnote1">1</a>: Generally, this package should work on Linux and
+macOS.
+Tested on lxplus and macOS High Sierra.
+No guarantees, though.